 Candle flames are self-maintenant, but their self-maintaining properties do not change, and are successful only within a fixed range of environmental conditions.
-If we douse the flame with liquid oxygen, for example, the heat loss is too great to be overcome by the combustion, and the flame goes out.
-Some systems, however, can alter their selfmaintaining processes when conditions change so as to maintain their property of being self-maintenant: they are recursively self-maintenant.
+If we douse the flame with liquid oxygen, for example, the heat loss is too great to be overcome by the production of heat from the combustion, and the flame goes out.
+Some systems, however, can alter their self-maintaining processes when conditions change so as to maintain their property of being self-maintenant: they are recursively self-maintenant.
 A canonical example here is the bacterium that can swim up a sugar gradient, but will tumble if it finds itself swimming down a sugar gradient (Campbell, D. T., 1974, 1990).
-Recursively self-maintenant systems are at the center of the first part of the model that I wish to explore.
+Recursively self-maintenant systems are at the center of the first part of the model that I wish to explore.2 if it is in fact heading up a sugar gradient, but swimming is not contributory if it is heading down a sugar gradient.
+So the selection of swimming will only be appropriate if the conditions are in fact those of heading up a sugar gradient.